SC2Mapster/mkdocs-sc2/docs/setup.md

 ## Introduction

-Nowadays - thanks mostly to Talv and his excellent work - there is only one way of developing maps/mods/libraries for Starcraft II that makes any sense.
+Nowadays there is only one way of developing maps/mods/libraries for Starcraft II that makes any sense.
 You may think that your workflow is superior, or that you - personally - work faster or "better" in whatever development environment you are currently using.

 You are - put simply - wrong.